mikecinnamon/MLearning/Assignment 2.md

 ## Questions

-Q1. **Undersample** the data, by randomly dropping as many negative units as needed to match the positive units, so that you end up with a pefectly balanced training data set.
+Q1. **Undersample** the data, by randomly dropping as many negative units as needed to match the positive units, so that you end up with a perfectly balanced training data set.
 Train a logistic regression model on this undersampled training data set and evaluate it, based on a confusion matrix.

-Q2. **Oversample** the data, by randomly adding as many duplicates of the positive units as needed to match the negative units, so that you end up with a pefectly balanced training data set.
+Q2. **Oversample** the data, by randomly adding as many duplicates of the positive units as needed to match the negative units, so that you end up with a perfectly balanced training data set.
 Train a logistic regression model on this oversampled training data set and evaluate it, based on a confusion matrix.

 Q3.
 Compare these two models to the one obtained in the example to address question Q3.
 What do you think?